ffleming/timing_attack/README.md

     -p, --post                       Use POST, not GET
     -q, --quiet                      Quiet mode (don't display progress bars) -b, --brute-force                Brute force mode
-        --parameters STR             JSON hash of parameters.
-'INPUT' will be replaced with the attack string --body STR                   JSON of body paramets to be sent to Typhoeus.
+        --parameters STR             JSON hash of URL parameters.
+'INPUT' will be replaced with the attack string --body STR                   JSON hash of parameters to be included in the request body.
 'INPUT' will be replaced with the attack string
         --http-username STR          HTTP basic authentication username.
 'INPUT' will be replaced with the attack string --http-password STR          HTTP basic authentication password.
 'INPUT' will be replaced with the attack string --percentile NUM             Use NUMth percentile for calculations (default: 3)